Welcome to the 2019 Elliott Hayes Award, from VP of Grants and Awards, Bernardo Mazón Daher!

 8. Although you are welcome to propose the work of others, that other person must be known to you, you must have had a real-life interaction with said person, and you must be able to provide contact information for them.

-9. Any project you propose cannot have been completed on or before December 31, 2016.
+9. Any project you propose cannot have been completed before July 1st, 2017.
 It is fine if the project is still underway.
-Ideally, it should be completed by June 15, 2019, though exceptions may be made for extraordinary work.
+Ideally, it should be completed by December 31st 2018, though exceptions may be made for extraordinary work.

 11. The winner of the award must appear at two conferences, either in person or virtually (using an application such as Skype.)
 The first appearance would be to accept the award, and the second to present it to the next year’s winner.